Mercantilism Summary and Definition

 The purpose of the Iron Act was to keep manufacturing from flourishing in the colonies and to protect manufacturing in Britain.
 The act restricted the iron ore industry in the colonies from making finished products but encouraged the industry to ship iron to England.

-Triangular Trade Routes
+Mercantilism and Triangular Trade

 Triangular Trade is defined as trade between three ports or regions.
 Trade routes in the British Empire were established across the Atlantic Ocean and were made possible by the growth and development of the American Colonies.
 The Navigation Acts forced ships to use specific trade routes between three regions — England, Africa, and North America.

-Enforcement of Mercantilism in the Colonies
+Enforcement of Mercantilism in the American Colonies

 In 1721, Robert Walpole became the first Prime Minister of Great Britain and served as Prime Minister until 1742.
 During his time in office, he implemented an unwritten policy that was referred to as “wise and salutary neglect” by Edmund Burke in 1775.
 Essentially, Walpole eased the enforcement of trade laws throughout the British Empire so the government could focus on dealing with issues in Europe.